CoopTang/play_express/README.md

-# Sweater Weather
+# Play
-A back-end api that exposes endpoints for the weather of a location, and the favorite location of users
+A back-end api that exposes endpoints for favorite songs added from the Musix Match API

 ## Tech/framework used
 <b>Built with</b>